AMERICAN ANGUS ASSOCIATION - THE BUSINESS BREED

 Planning ahead, chatting with other producers and your veterinarians about common issues treated in your area, and having a prestocked medical case is one way to ensure medical issues don’t catch you by surprise regardless of season.

 “If you don’t get anything else in your side-by-side, you should carry fly spray supplies.
-Flies are a big concern,” says Casey Jentz, regional manager for Region 4, who has personal experience battling a stubborn form of mycoplasma pinkeye in the past.
-“We’ve got a couple medications that are always on the shelf to treat things like pinkeye and foot rot.”
+Flies are a big concern,” says Casey Jentz, regional manager for Region 4.
+“Have a couple medications that are always on the shelf to treat things like pinkeye and foot rot.”

 But what happens if working facilities aren’t close by and a producer notices a handful of animals are showing signs of pinkeye, foot rot or another illness?
 One option for delivery in that case could be a vet gun.